swingley/five-decades-of-crime/howto.md

 Once I made the jump from mapping a single type of crime to providing a way to switch between crime types, I wanted a way to persist the last type of crime mapped.
 That way, if you wanted to send someone directly to the map for vehicle theft, you could.

 I implemented this by adding the current crime type to the page hash.
 This happens in [app.js online 30](../../blob/master/js/app.js#L30).

-But before talking about how that works, With data on the map, it's time to take advantage of the dynamic best to categorize d3 provides tools to easily map a set of values to The result is a .

 ###Grunt
 Once I was happen with the functionality, I decided I should bundle up the javascript libraries as well as the javascript I wrote into a single file and that I should minify the CSS.
 [Grunt](http://gruntjs.com/) along with [uglify](https://github.com/gruntjs/grunt-contrib-uglify) and [cssmin](https://github.com/gruntjs/grunt-contrib-cssmin) were the obvious choices.
 The output from that build process is what you see when you [visit the map on github pages](http://swingley.github.io/five-decades-of-crime/built.html).